Boots Riley's Anti-Capitalist Revolution Will Be Televised

 Hi there.
-I'm a journalist with 15+ years of experience in print and digital media.
-Born and raised in the Bay Area, I've worked as an editor at The San Francisco Chronicle, KQED, SF Weekly and the San Francisco Bay Guardian.
-My arts and culture writing has won awards from the Society of Professional Journalists and the California Newspaper Publishers Association.
+I'm an award-winning culture journalist with nearly 20 years of experience in print and digital media.
+Born and raised in the Bay Area, I've worked as an editor at The San Francisco Chronicle, KQED, SF Weekly and the San Francisco Bay Guardian, with bylines in Rolling Stone, Mother Jones, Pitchfork and more.
 I hold an M.S. from the Columbia University Graduate School of Journalism.

 Teresa Conemac, a volunteer with the Christian anti-abortion organization 40 Days for Life, waits outside a Planned Parenthood clinic in Napa on Nov.
 4, 2022.
 She talks to people coming and going, shares widely debunked claims about the dangers of abortion and birth control, and refers people to the Napa Women's Center, a facility next door opened by faith-based nonprofit Napa Valley Culture of Life.